slaeryan/slaeryan.github.io/posts/falcon-zero-alpha.md

 As a brownie point, this would save the operator precious time and money too ;)
 ### Sensitive string obfuscation
-All the sensitive strings in this implant are encrypted using XOR algorithm with a key that is commonly found in binaries.
+All the sensitive strings in this implant are encrypted using the XOR algorithm with a key that is commonly found in binaries.
 This would make the job of extracting the URL string and other information from the binary using static analysis impossible.

 Feel free to test it using [FLOSS](https://github.com/fireeye/flare-floss/releases/download/v1.5.0/floss-1.5.0-GNU.Linux.zip).
 Extract it, chmod +x and test using: